Team Orlando Student Held Annually in February Has Been Postponed for 2022.

-Team Orlando, with National Center for Simulation (NCS) support, will be conducting a Student Day in February 2020.
-This will be the second such offering, following this year’s very successful event.
+Team Orlando, with National Center for Simulation (NCS) support, hosts the Team Orlando Student Day annually in February 19, 2020.
+Unfortunately, due to the pandemic, this has been postponed until 2023.

-Student Day features high school and technical school students demonstrating Modeling and Simulation (M&S) projects that are of interest to and potentially of value to industry, academia and government.
-Demonstrations will take place on 19 February 2020, 9:00am-2:00pm, in the Central Florida Research Park, Partnership III Building, Conference Rooms 321A & B. There is no cost to attend or for students to demonstrate at this special event.
+Student Day features high school and technical school students demonstrating Modeling and Simulation (M&S) projects that are of interest to and potentially of value to the industry, academia, and government.
+Demonstrations take place annually in February, in the Central Florida Research Park, Partnership III Building, Conference Rooms 321A & B. There is no cost to attend or for students to demonstrate at this special event.

 Projects to be demonstrated are integral to the coursework consistent with the State of Florida Department of Education M&S or related curriculum.
 Schools will send teams of up to 6 students who worked on the project during the school year.
 They will compete for prizes to be awarded to the schools (and students) to support M&S curricula.
 Student Day attendees from various organizations will vote on the merits of the projects, leading to awards.

-The Team Orlando M&S Student Day gives members of government, academia and industry an opportunity to witness the capabilities of today’s student, recognize the initiatives in place to develop the future workforce, and it provides a forum for student teams to display and present the results of their hard work.
+The Team Orlando M&S Student Day gives members of government, academia, and industry an opportunity to witness the capabilities of today’s students, recognize the initiatives in place to develop the future workforce, and it provides a forum for student teams to display and present the results of their hard work.
 Student presentation skills will be “sharpened” for this event.
-The NCS Board of Directors and President/CEO George Cheros strongly support this event.
+The NCS Board of Directors, membership and President/CEO George Cheros strongly support this event.